Systolic versus Diastolic

 On the contrary the heart function might be normal but still the heart failure can happen if the heart muscle gets thick and there is a inability to expand because of stiff heart.
 So, a thick and stiff heart is called heart failure with preserved Ejection Fraction.
 In this condition the heart gets thick and stiff.

-Both types of heart failure present with identical symptoms whether it results from either a
+Both types of heart failure present with identical symptoms whether it results from either a thin, weak and enlarged heart or thick, stiff and small heart.

 If both entities present with similar symptoms – Is it relevant to differentiate these two types of heart failure?

-Left versus Right heart failure (add image of right and left heart failure)
+Left versus Right heart failure

 If the efficiency of the left heart is reduced that is called left heart failure.
 This is commonly due to a heart attack or abnormal heart rhythm or valvular diseases affecting the left side of the heart.
 In this condition there is fluid logging in the lungs predominantly because the fluid accumulates within the lungs.
 This causes breathlessness predominantly either on walking or even at rest.